 Many facets of life are better understood when experienced firsthand.
 For a group of public health, kinesiology and biocultural anthropology students, studying abroad in London this past summer did just that.

-“Our trip to London altered my perspective, specifically regarding the global need of an efficient public health structure,” says Chase Fettig, a public health senior and one of nine students who made the trip.
+“Our trip to London altered my perspective, specifically regarding the global need for an efficient public health structure,” says Chase Fettig, a public health senior and one of nine students who made the trip.

 The group was led by CPHHS Instructor Aimee Snyder, along with Michelle Klotz, faculty-led program consultant with the OSU Office of Global Opportunities (OSU GO).
 The students earned nine public health credits during the three-week experience, but more importantly were exposed to new systems and components of public health.